 Pre-construction notification: A request submitted by the project proponent to the Corps for confirmation that a particular activity is authorized by nationwide permit.
 The request may be a permit application, letter, or similar document that includes information about the proposed work and its anticipated environmental effects.
 Pre-construction notification may be required by the terms and conditions of a nationwide permit, or by regional conditions.
-A pre-construction notification is not required and the project proponent wants confirmation that the activity is authorized by nationwide permit.
+A pre-construction notification may be voluntarily submitted in cases where pre-construction notification is not required and the project proponent wants confirmation that the activity is authorized by nationwide permit.